BusbyLab/git-gh-demo/README.md

     Initialized empty Git repository in /path/to/git-gh-demo/.git/

-I now have a bouncing bay repo.
+I now have a bouncing baby repo.

 However, there’s nothing in my repo.
 Whenever I run `git status` while I’m in the `git-gh-demo` folder, I get this: